AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 1. Click the **Switch team** icon ![Switch team icon](assets/switch-team-icon.png), then either select a new team from the drop-down menu or search for a team in the search bar.

-1. Select the agile&nbsp;team that you want to manage.
+1. Select the agile team that you want to manage.
 1. Click the **More** menu, then select **Edit**.
    Only team members with either a Plan or Work license see this option.